 The physical and psychological aspects of social anxiety are very unpleasant.
 You may experience symptoms such as blushing, sweating, shaking, trembling voice, nausea or upset stomach.
 You may have full-blown panic attacks, or just experience a high level of anxiety in anticipation of and during your feared situations.
 Often people also feel depressed and have low self esteem.

-People who suffer from Social Phobia sometimes “self-medicate” with alcohol, marijuana or other drugs to cope with their anxiety
+People with social anxiety sometimes “self-medicate” with alcohol, marijuana or other drugs to try and cope with their anxiety.

 The cognitive part teaches you to identify and correct unrealistic thoughts that cause you to avoid people and situations.
 For example, if you are afraid you will embarrass yourself by speaking up in a meeting, we would find evidence that probably disproves your belief that you’ll make a fool of yourself.